-PROFILE: Established in 1985, the Conservation, Food & Health Foundation seeks to “protect natural resources, improve the production and distribution of food, and promote public health in Asia, Africa, Latin America, and the Middle East.”
-The foundation’s grantmaking prioritizes conservation, food, and health.
+PROFILE: Established in 1985, the Conservation, Food & Health Foundation's grantmaking prioritizes protecting natural resources, improving the production and distribution of food and promoting public health.

 The foundation geographically focuses on low- and lower-middle income countries in Asia, Africa, Latin America, and the Middle East.
 It does not support organizations that work in the former Soviet Union or former Eastern Bloc countries.